nikki-santi/robot67/README.md

 #### 10/23- Today we did steps 20-26 we ran into a problem with the placement of our battery so we had to move it and will finish the first part of putting in our claw next class
 #### 10/28- Changed our code to script as well as arcade drive instead of tank drive, still working on finishing the claw.
 #### 10/30- Working on the coding for the claw.
 Still finishing building the claw.
 Ping pong ball diameter:40mm, 1.57 inches/circumference: 12.56cm, 4.95 inches/weight: 2.67-2.77gm, 0.094-0.098 oz.
 Completed the claw and it drives and picks up properly.
+#### 10/31- Did our donut run, used 1 of our three tries.
+50 seconds was our time to pick up the donuts from one end and bring it to another.
+#### 11/4- Other teams still testing their bots, did not succeed in donut run.
+#### 11/6- One team performed with a faster time than we did knocking us into 2nd place.
+#### 11/11- All teams tested the donut run, one more team beat our time knocking us into 3rd place overall.
+Found the line sensor we wanted and are discussing plans for capture the flag.
+#### 11/13- Replied to survey regarding capture the flag, discussing uses of line trackers.

 ### Parts List for clawbot tank drive:
 #### 30x #8-32 Hex Nut